equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 good practices that you would normally fallow for a web-app server.
-If you are new to servers basic rules are keep your system up to date with latest fixes, connect to VM via ssh key-pair not password, and don't open ports you necesary have to.
+If you are new to servers basic rules are keep your system up to date with latest fixes, connect to VM via ssh key-pair not password, and don't open ports you necessary have to.
 You will probably survive first year with just SSH port and port 80 on your VM.

 ## Overal Developer experience